On the discriminant locus of a generic projection: Introduction

 In Section \ref{sec_main-thm} and \ref{sec_purity}, we prove Theorem \ref{thm_dual} and \ref{thm_Dirreducible-hypersurface}.
 In fact, we prove a more general statement about duality and purity (cf. Theorem \ref{thm_mainthmequiv} and \ref{Thm2proof}) for the smooth discriminant of generic projection of an irreducible projective variety $X$.

 Section \ref{sec_emptydisc}, \ref{sec_example} and \ref{sec_polar} are applications of the main theorems.
 In Section \ref{sec_emptydisc}, we prove Corollary \ref{intro_cor_smoothfib} and discuss failure in some singular setting.
-In Section \ref{sec_example}, we demonstrate the duality theorem \ref{thm_dual} in surfaces and threefolds, and compute singularities of discriminant curves.
-In Section \ref{sec_polar}, we discuss the relationship to the polar locus.
-We find the degree of the smooth discriminant of a generic projection and prove Proposition \ref{intro_prop_deg}.
+In Section \ref{sec_example}, we demonstrate Theorem \ref{thm_dual} in surfaces and threefolds, and compute singularities of discriminant curves.
+In Section \ref{sec_polar}, we discuss the relationship to the polar locus and deduce some classical results on the degree of polar loci.

 In Section \ref{sec_braidgroup}, we study braid monodromy representations of fundamental group of complement of irreducible hypersurface and prove Theorem \ref{intro_thm_pi1}. \\

 \textbf{Field of definition.} Throughout the paper, we work over an algebraically closed field $\Bbbk$ of characteristic $0$, and particularly over $\C$ in Section \ref{sec_braidgroup}.
 Note that the arguments in Section \ref{sec_main-thm} (in particular Theorem \ref{thm_dual} and \ref{thm_mainthmequiv}) rely only on biduality for projective duals, and should extend to positive characteristic for reflexive varieties. \\